Surgical Technology A.A.S.

 Surgical Technology Courses

-Note: Along with BIOH 211N, students must register for the BIOH 212N lab section.
+Note: Along with BIOH 211N, students must register for a BIOH 212N lab section.

 Complete all of the following courses: